mattermost/docs/source/administration/config-settings.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 *Available in Enterprise Edition E20*

-When false, disables file uploads on mobile apps.
+When ``false``, disables file uploads on mobile apps.
 All file and image uploads on messages are forbidden across clients and devices, including mobile.

 +---------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"EnableMobileUpload": true`` with options ``true`` and ``false``.       |